centria/cs-exercises-20/README.md

 #### Exercise_16

-CrEate a program, which asks user for amount of days, and prints the total amount of seconds for that amount of days, gives the answer and quits.
+create a program, which asks user for amount of days, and prints the total amount of seconds for that amount of days, gives the answer and quits.

 Example print:
 ```console